 YES, but in this case allow extra time for doing the hunt.
 To access the park prioritize the gates at boulevard Saint-Michel, rue du Vuagiraud, rue Guyenemer, rue Auguste-Comte and rue Médicis.
 There are two accessible toilets at the Auguste-Comte entrance (11am to 1pm, and 1.45pm to 7pm) and next to the Sénat (9am to 7pm).

 It depends on the season.
 Luxembourg Gardens open between 7.30am and 8.15am, and close between 4.30pm and 9.30pm according to season.
 The entrance to Luxembourg Gardens is FREE so there are no additional costs for the hunt.

 You can send us an email to bonjour [at] worldinparis.com and we will be happy to answer it for you.

 You need a pencil or pen and a camera, as there will be some selfies to take.
 If you don’t have a camera, your phone camera will be more than enough.
 Also, it is important to wear comfortable shoes and carry some water, especially if the weather is hot.

 There are some points of water (public fountains) in the park, we have marked them in your Treasure Map.
 There are also some kiosks to buy snacks and water.

 You need to find things (treasures) but there are also challenges and tests so we’d say it is a mix of a Treasure Hunt in Paris and a Paris Scavenger Hunt.
 And YES, we have tested it with adults and they liked it!

-Not for the moment but eventually we can do it in French, Spanish and German.
+Currently the Treasure Hunt is available in English and French.
+Eventually we can do it in Spanish and German.
 If interested, you can send us an email at bonjour [at] worldinparis.com with your preferred language and your travel dates.
 If we have enough requests we won’t hesitate to translate it!